 Horses Go Swimming

 While our guides were preparing our picnic lunch, Jorge from Spain, Lisa from Chicago, Lois from Belgium and I dismounted and took off our saddles.
 We remounted bareback, plunged into the surf, and swam out several hundred yards.

 It was a new experience for us but obviously not for our horses, who seemed to enjoy the swim as much as we did.
 I couldn’t believe that after years of lessons in a ring (“Heels down, Daniel, and shorten your reins.”)
 I was actually swimming with a magnificent horse in the Pacific Ocean!

 Mulo surveys the landscape.

-We emerged from the surf, had a fresh-water shower, and sat down to a wonderful lunch of teriyaki chicken, tomato and rice salad, bean salad, bread, papaya, grapes, pineapple, bananas, and pineapple desert.
+We emerged from the surf, had a fresh-water shower, and sat down to a wonderful lunch of teriyaki chicken, tomato and rice salad, bean salad, bread, papaya, grapes, pineapple, bananas, and pineapple dessert.
 I had one of the ice-cold local beers.
 It went down fast and easy.
 Lovely.

-After lunch, our guide turned us away from the beach toward the rainforest, where we were met with new sounds, sights and smells.
+After lunch, our guide turned us away from the beach toward the rainforest, where we were met with new sounds, sights, and smells.

-Under the tall canopy of the trees it was cool and dark and teeming with life.
+Under the tall canopy of the trees, it was cool and dark and teeming with life.
 Parrots and other birds of all colors and sizes watched us with slight interest.

 Monkeys went about their business with barely a glance.
 Trees and plants that I kept in pots in New Jersey grew to massive size around me.
 A cousin of my puny office potted palm stretched more than 50 feet high, with a six-foot trunk.